MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 ## Integrating with DSCv3

 DSCv3 is a platform tool that abstracts the concerns for defining and invoking resources.
-Higher order tools, like Azure Machine Configuration, Azure Automanaged VM, and WinGet are early partners for DSCv3 as orchestration agents.
+Higher order tools, like Azure Dev Box, Windows Dev Home, and WinGet are early partners for DSCv3 as orchestration agents.

 DSCv3 uses JSON schemas to define the structure of resources, configuration documents, and the